ulski/PointCloudSplitter/README.md

 * Place the exe file in a suitable folder
 * Download the sample config file called **Standard.config**
 * Place the Standard.config file in a suitable folder
 * Edit Standard.config in a text editor such as notepad.
-Refer this page [The Configuration file](The-Configuration-file) for information about how to edit the configuration file
+Please read the configuration section  below to learn how to edit the configuration file

 # Starting PointCloudSplitter